odoo/documentation/content/applications/services/helpdesk.rst

    <https://iap-services.odoo.com/iap/sms/pricing>`_ for additional information.

 To select an existing email template, select it from the :guilabel:`Email Template` field.
-Click on the :guilabel:`→ (Internal Link)` icon to the right of the field to edit the chosen template.
+Click on the :icon:`oi-arrow-right` :guilabel:`(right arrow)` icon to the right of the field to edit the chosen template.

 To create a new template, click the field, and enter a title for the new template.
 Then, select :guilabel:`Create and edit` from the drop-down menu that appears, and complete the form details.